 Your Laptop Has Passed Its Useful Lifespan

 When you refer to a computer’s lifespan, there are actually two factors at play here.
 These are the operational lifespan and the useful lifespan.
-Operational lifespan refers to just how long a computer can work properly for without breaking down.
+Operational lifespan refers to just how long a computer can work properly without breaking down.
 Technically, if you take care of your laptop well, there is a chance that it could last as long as six or eight years.

-Although this may sound like great news, the useful lifespan of your laptop acts as the caveat.
+Although this may sound like great news, the useful lifespan of your laptop acts as a caveat.
 See, each year manufacturers keep updating their computers before selling them.
 This is so that they are a good match for all of the new software that is also made available to the public.
-Your laptop’s useful lifespan is only as good as it is still compatible with the programs and software that are currently existing.
+Your laptop’s useful lifespan is only as good as it is still compatible with the programs and software that currently exist.
 If it is too old to run them, then your laptop has reached the limit of its useful lifespan.
 At this point, it is time for a change.
 These days, most laptops have a useful lifespan of around three to four years.

 The Computer Can’t Be Updated Anymore

 It isn’t just external software and updates that you have to think about, you also have to think about the upgrades your operating system offers every so often.
-These are provided to you so that your computer can continue to work at the optimal condition with all of the latest demands for the machine.
+These are provided to you so that your computer can continue to work at optimal condition with all of the latest demands for the machine.
 Of course, this is only possible as long as your laptop is new enough to be a match for the system’s requirements.